-After thirty-three years of spiritual care with people in crisis, Michele Shields is dedicated to sharing stories of the people who have inspired and taught her.
+After thirty-four years of spiritual care with people in crisis, Michele Shields is dedicated to sharing stories of the people who have inspired and taught her.
 She is the Director of Spiritual Care Services, Emerita, and Research Scholar at the University of California San Francisco Medical Center.
 At the forefront of Spiritual Care Research, Michele and her colleagues at UCSF Medical Center further developed her theory of caring, scientifically demonstrating spiritual growth trends in cancer patients even at the end of life.

 Her previous publishings include: